 - Gastroparesis, in which your stomach takes too long to digest food

 If your doctor thinks you might have bulimia, they'll probably ask you about your eating habits, if you've lost or gained weight, and whether you have any physical symptoms.
 They may also:

-- Give you a complete physical
+- Give you a complete physical exam

-- Do blood and pee tests
+- Do blood and urine tests

 - Give you an EKG to see if you have heart problems resulting from bulimia